A bicycle for the mind - how to find useful knowledge in a flood of content

-I hope you'll forgive a little bit of inside baseball this week on the newsletter.
+I hope you'll forgive a little bit of inside baseball in this edition of Learning Links.
 I have been preparing a lightning talk about my browser tab addiction and since it's my turn to curate Learning Links, I thought I'd combine the effort...

 How the mind works